 ESR effectively imposes a requirement for UAE entities (including offshore companies and branches of local and foreign companies) that carry out and earn income from any of the Relevant Activities to maintain economic substance regulations in the UAE specific to each Relevant Activity.
 Annual filing requirements must be met or organizations risk penalties for non-compliance.

-Note: Non-compliance with the ESR regulations may result in penalties, fines, and even the suspension of your business activities in the UAE.
+Note: Non-compliance with the ESR regulations may result in penalties, fines up to 400,000AED and even the suspension of your business activities in the UAE.
 It is, therefore, essential that you prioritize the submission of your ESR report and ensure that all required information is accurate and complete.

 Purpose of Economic Substance Regulations (ESR) UAE